joyboy123-coder/Snowflake-Practice/cloning and time travel/cloning/examples/README.md

 🎯 Key Takeaways
 ✅ Cloning in Snowflake captures the table at a point in time.
 ✅ Changes in the original table do NOT affect the cloned table.
-✅ Useful for backups, audits, and debugging historical data
+✅ Useful for backups, audits, and debugging historical data.